viktoriussuwandi/freeCodeCamp/README.md

 # freecodecamp
-This is some project results from my freecodecamp journey
+This is some projects from my freecodecamp journey